Togolese Kokou N'tale to officiate Gor Mahia v New Star | Goal.com

 Goal Kenya.

-Togolese Referee Kokou Ognankotan N'tale has been appointed to officiate the Caf Confederation Cup return leg between Gor Mahia’s against New Star.
+Togolese Referee Kokou Ognankotan N'tale has been appointed to officiate the Caf Confederation Cup return leg between New Star against Gor Mahia.

-N'tale will be assisted by Limna Kabassima and Adam Moukaila Biyao also from Togo.

 The reverse fixture will be staged on January 20 at the Limbe Omnisports Stadium in Limbe, Cameroon.